UKCloud/documentation/articles/vmware/vmw-how-access-vcloud-api.md

 ---
-title: How to access vCloud Director through the vCloud API
+title: How to access vCloud Director/VMware Cloud Director through the vCloud API
 description: Describes how to get started with the vCloud API
 services: vmware
 author: Sue Highmoor